ncvss/qmad_history/README.md

 It contains implementation variants of the Wilson and Wilson clover Dirac operators with different optimization steps.

+The implementations were written as Pytorch C++ extension code, or as pure C++ code.
+The Pytorch extension can be installed as a Python module.
+The C++ files each represent an independent program.

 ## Installation

 This package requires Pytorch and Numpy.